JoBrad/createiCalExport/README.md

 # createiCalExport
+I created this quick script because I wanted to import the Nashville Analytics Summit events into my calendar, but the site didn't have an export function.
-Scrapes the website of the Nashville Analytics Summit, and creates an ics export of all of the events
+This script will scrape the website and create an iCalendar file of all of the events.